pnp/PnP/Samples/Core.ListRatingSettings/readme.md

 5. Add selected experience field to default view, e.g. Ratings as shown in above code.

-Note: The RatingsEnabler (constructor) takes dependency on Logger which for the sake of sample uses ConsoleLogger.
+**Note:** The RatingsEnabler (constructor) takes dependency on Logger which for the sake of sample uses ConsoleLogger.
 You can implement your own logger as far as it is implementing ILogger interface.

-# Future Enhacement? #

-Add *PowerShell CommandLets* which can used with Office365